bmeurant/technical-docs/software-architecture/architectural-patterns/event-sourcing.md

     * **Complete Audit Trail:** Provides a perfect and unalterable audit trail of all actions that have occurred in the system.
 This is a major asset for financial, medical, or regulated systems.
     * **Temporal Queries ("Time Travel"):** Allows for reconstructing the system's state at any point in time, which is extremely powerful for debugging, bug analysis, or business intelligence.
     * **Write Performance:** Writing is reduced to an `append` operation in a log, which is extremely fast and avoids complex transactional locks.
     * **Decoupling and Scalability:** Events can be published on a bus.
-Other services can subscribe to them to update read models, trigger workflows, or notify external systems, promoting a reactive and decoupled architecture.
+Other services can subscribe to them to update read models, trigger workflows, or notify external systems, promoting a [[transversal-programming-models#2-reactive-programming|reactive]] and decoupled architecture.

 * **Challenges:**
     * **Querying Complexity:** The event log is optimized for writing, not for reading.
 Answering a simple question like "What are all the active users?" may require replaying thousands of events.
 This problem is almost always solved by using the **[[cqrs|CQRS]]** pattern.